Removal of Conditions, Explained

-- You’ll need to include a copy of the front and back of your conditional green card, along with the filing fee of $680.
+- You’ll need to include a copy of the front and back of your conditional green card, along with the filing fee ($595) and biometrics fee ($85), for a total of $680.

 If you don’t remove the conditions on your permanent residency, you will be “out of status” as soon as your conditional green card expires.
 You could very likely be placed in deportation proceedings, and in any event you will start accruing “unlawful presence” that could lead to you being barred from the United States for three or ten years if you left and tried to reenter.